 Intrusion detection systems seek to help carry out audit controls.

-Passive intrusion detection systems analyze the audit data, usually off-line, and bring possible intrusions or violations to the attention of the auditor.
+Passive intrusion detection systems analyze the audit data, usually offline, and bring possible intrusions or violations to the attention of the auditor.
 Active systems analyze audit data in real time and may take immediate protective response, such as killing the suspected process and disabling the account.

-The problem is what to look for in audit data and how to automatically determine whether a violation has occurred or is being perpetrated.
-The following approaches have been tried.
+The problem is what to look for in

-Anomaly detection is based on the assumption that the exploitation of the vulnerabilities of the system involves abnormal use of the system.

-Misuse detection is based on rules specifying events, sequences of events, or observable properties of the system, symptomatic of violations.
+audit data and how to determine automatically whether a violation has occurred or is being perpetrated.
+The following approaches have been tried: anomaly detection, which is based on the assumption that the exploitation of the vulnerabilities of the system involves abnormal use of the system, and misuse detection, which is based on rules specifying events, sequences of events, or observable properties of the system, symptomatic of violations.